Goldman Sachs Alternatives

-Goldman Sachs Alternatives is the alternative investment arm of Goldman Sachs, focused on private equity, private credit, secondaries, real estate, infrastructure, and growth equity investments globally.
-The group, which is based in New York City, was founded in 1986.
+Goldman Sachs Alternatives is the alternative investment business of Goldman Sachs, focused on private equity, private credit, secondaries, real estate, infrastructure, and growth equity investments.

 History

 Goldman Sachs has historically invested capital in a variety of businesses alongside its investment banking clients.
-In the early and mid-1980s, Goldman was a slow entrant into the financing of leveraged buyouts and junk bonds and preferred to focus on its traditional mergers and acquisitions advisory business.
-Beginning in 1983, however, Goldman began making longer-term equity investments in private equity transactions that came through its investment banking and other clients.
+In the early and mid-1980s, Goldman Sachs was a slow entrant into the financing of leveraged buyouts and junk bonds and preferred to focus on its traditional mergers and acquisitions advisory business.
+Beginning in 1983, however, Goldman Sachs began making longer-term equity investments in private equity transactions that came through its investment banking and other clients.

-Goldman Sachs Capital Partners was founded in 1986, at the same time that similar groups were founded at other investment banks including Lehman Brothers Merchant Banking, Morgan Stanley Capital Partners and DLJ Merchant Banking Partners.
-Goldman established investment partnerships that allowed its clients to participate alongside the firm in private equity transactions.
+Goldman Sachs Alternatives was founded in 1986, at the same time that similar groups were founded at other investment banks including Lehman Brothers Merchant Banking and Morgan Stanley Capital Partners.
+Goldman Sachs established investment partnerships that allowed its clients to participate alongside the firm in private equity transactions.

-On April 23, 2007, Goldman closed GS Capital Partners VI with $20 billion in committed capital, $11 billion from institutional and high-net-worth investors and $9 billion from Goldman Sachs and its employees.
-In late 2019, Goldman's Chief Executive, David M. Solomon, announced that the firm would combine GS Capital Partners into one division with Goldman's other direct-investing units, such as the Special Situations Group and Growth Equity unit, called the Merchant Banking Division (MBD), which added up to $140 billion under management.

 Investment funds

-Since 1992, GSCP has raised third party capital as well as investing on behalf of Goldman, its clients and its employees through institutional private equity funds.
-GSCP's third party investors include pension funds, insurance companies, endowments, fund of funds, high-net-worth individuals, sovereign wealth funds and other institutional investors.
+Since 1992, Goldman Sachs Alternatives has raised third party capital in addition to investing on behalf of the firm, its clients, and its employees through institutional private equity funds.
+Goldman Sachs Alternatives’ third party investors include pension funds, insurance companies, endowments, fund of funds, high-net-worth individuals, sovereign wealth funds and other institutional investors.

-As of the end of 2008, GSCP had completed fundraising for seven investment funds with total committed capital of approximately US$39.9 billion: